 On Android: Add the imported local files to a playlist.
-Log into your Spotify account with the same WIFI connecting your computer.
+Log into your Spotify account with the same WIFI connecting to your computer.
 Then download this playlist.

 On iOS: Add the imported local files to a playlist.
-Log into your Spotify account with the same WIFI connecting your computer.
+Log into your Spotify account with the same WIFI connecting to your computer.
 Navigate to Settings > Local Files.
 Turn on the Enable sync from the desktop option.
 When it prompts, do remember to allow Spotify to find devices.
-Then download the playlist included local files.
+Then download the playlist including local files.

 Fix 2.
 Check Network Connection

-You need to make sure you connect computer and mobile to the same WIFI or you might fail to sync these local files from Spotify desktop to Spotify mobile.
+You need to make sure you connect your computer and mobile to the same WIFI or you might fail to sync these local files from Spotify desktop to Spotify mobile.
 And you will find you can’t play local files on Spotify mobile.
 Just go to check the network connection and do the syncing again.

 Fix 3.
 Check Subscription